Program Director for Community and Regional Planning

-Dr. Zhang is Associate Professor in the Community and Regional Planning Program in the School of Architecture, University of Texas at Austin.
-Prior to joining UT Austin, Dr. Zhang held several academic and professional positions, including tenure-track Assistant Professor in the Department of Landscape Architecture & Urban Planning at Texas A&M University, Research Scientist at the Rockefeller Institute of Government in Albany, New York, and Lecturer and licensed Planner/Architect at the Huazhong (Central China) University of Science & Technology, Wuhan, China.
+Dr. Zhang is Professor of Community and Regional Planning in the School of Architecture, University of Texas at Austin.
+Prior to joining UT Austin, Dr. Zhang held several academic and professional positions, including tenure-track Assistant Professor at Texas A&M University, Research Scientist at the Rockefeller Institute of Government in Albany, New York, and Lecturer and licensed Planner/Architect at the Huazhong (Central China) University of Science & Technology, Wuhan, China.

 Dr. Zhang is member of AICP.